Searching The Memory

 By using the boolean operators AND, OR, NOT and PROX in combination with quotation marks you can further precise your search.

-• Double quotation marks
+- Double quotation marks

 Apply double quotation marks if you are looking for a fixed combination of words, for example “Vincent van Gogh”.
-By doing this you won’t find Anna van Gogh
+By doing this you won’t find Anna van Gogh - AND

 Both search words you enter have to be present in the description of the image, for example Van Gogh AND Gauguin.
-The Memory of the Netherlands applies this option by default if you enter more than one word in the search box.
+The Memory of the Netherlands applies this option by default if you enter more than one word in the search box. - OR

 At least one of both search words has to be present in the description of the image.
-You can use this option for example if more than one version of a search word are possible, for example Huijgens OR Huygens.
+You can use this option for example if more than one version of a search word are possible, for example Huijgens OR Huygens. - NOT

 The first word after NOT may not be present in the description of the image.
-For example Huygens NOT Christiaan.
+For example Huygens NOT Christiaan. - PROX

 Search for two words in each others proximity.
-The maximum distance is 10 words, for example Rembrandt PROX Amsterdam
+The maximum distance is 10 words, for example Rembrandt PROX Amsterdam.

 Using wildcards: * and ?